mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 19 July 2022 - add annotations and images for 08
+* 15 July 2022 - add annotations and images for 08
 * 14 July 2022 - add annotations for 08
 * 12 July 2022 - add annotations for 08, woo woo this is bigggg section!
 * 11 July 2022 - add annotations for 08